This post is sponsored by Sylvan Learning, all opinions are my own.

 Building model bridges is a fantastic way to explore math and physics while creating a toy to play with when you’re done.

 Here’s a bridge that we made with Sophia.
 She had such a great time and was excited about learning how bridges are built in real life.

 If Your Child Is Struggling With Math

 If your child is struggling to learn math facts or understand basic mathematical concepts, try not to get discouraged, but do seek help.
 Some kids might have a math learning disability such as Dyscalculia.
+Also, if your child has ADHD, they may have trouble paying attention during their math lessons.
 It’s important to know if your child does have an issue, so that you can get extra help.

 Large classrooms at school can be tough learning environments… especially for kids with learning disabilities.
 Getting extra math help can really make a difference!